 An integrative approach to animal behavior from the perspectives of ethology, behavioral ecology and comparative psychology.
 The structure, function, development and evolution of behavioral adaptations including foraging and predation, communication, social organization and reproductive strategies.
 Observational and experimental research required.
 Prerequisites: BIO 110 and permission of instructor.
 Corequisite: either BIO 210 or PSY 230, or permission of the instructor.
 Offered every Fall.
 Same as BFB/BIO 250.
-Lonsdorf
+Lonsdorf, Morton

 301. Sensation and Perception.
 (N)

 Review of phenomena and research on sensory processes and their role in perception.
 Readings and discussion will examine evidence from behavioral, psychophysical and physiological research and consider implications for explanations arising from the mechanistic, cognitive, computational and naturalistic theoretical perspectives.
 Prerequisite: PSY 100 or permission.
 Corequisite: PSY 230 or BIO 210.
-Offered every Spring.
+Offered every Fall.
 Same as BFB/SPM 301.
 Owens

 302. Biopsychology.
 (N)

 Behavioral and mental processes as viewed from a biological perspective with particular emphasis upon the role of neurochemical and endocrine factors in central nervous system function.
 Topics covered will include reproduction and gender, chemical senses and ingestion, emotion, learning, sleep and psychopathology.
 A neuropharmacological approach to the study of the nervous system will be emphasized.
 Prerequisite: PSY 100 or BIO 110 or permission.
 Corequisite: PSY 230 or BIO 210.
-Offered every Fall.
+Offered every semester.
 Same as BFB/SPM 302.
-Roth
+Hawley, Lacy, Roth

 304. Developmental Psychology.

 An examination of the relative contributions of nature and nurture on children’s behavioral, cognitive and perceptual development from the prenatal period through adolescence.
 Topics include the development of language, concepts, intelligence, socialization, motor abilities and emotional understanding, with discussion informed by current and classic primary reading.
 Research activities and analyses integrated into coursework.
 Prerequisite: PSY 100 or permission.
 Corequisite: PSY 230 or BIO 210.
 Offered every Fall.
 Same as SPM 304.
-Hartin
+Casler, Hartin, Howard

 305. Cognitive Psychology.

 In this course we will ask how some familiar human behaviors—seeing, classifying, remembering, speaking, reasoning—are possible.
 We will learn how cognitive scientists go about answering these questions and what some of the classic answers are.
 The idea is both to introduce some key findings in cognitive psychology and to develop the skills to understand and critically evaluate cognitive psychology research.
 In addition to lectures, the course will include hands-on experiments and demonstrations; student presentations of individual journal articles; and debates about the broader implications of some cognitive psychology research.
 Prerequisite: PSY 100 or permission.
 Corequisite: PSY 230 or BIO 210.
 Offered every Fall.
 Same as SPM 305.
-Anderson
+Howard

 306. Evolution of Mind and Intelligence.

 What is intelligent behavior, what is it for and how did it evolve?
 We will attempt to answer these questions and understand the nature and development of Mind from a comparative perspective.
 We will do so by investigating learning, perception, memory, thinking and language in animals and humans.
 Research activities and analyses integrated into coursework.
 Prerequisite: One of: PSY 100, PSY 301, PSY 302, PSY 303, PSY 304, PSY 305, BIO 240, BIO 250 or PHI 338, or permission.
 Corequisite: PSY 230 or BIO 210.
 Same as BFB/SPM 306.
-Staff
+Roth

 307. Personality Psychology.

 This course provides an evaluative and comparative overview of major models of personality selected to illustrate psychodynamic, trait, cognitive, humanistic, physiological and learning approaches.
 The course will emphasize the testability of the models and their connection with current research.
 Research activities and analyses integrated into coursework.
 Prerequisite: PSY 100 or permission.
 Corequisite: PSY 230 or BIO 210.
-Offered every Spring.
+Offered every Fall.
 Same as SPM 307.
-Troy
+Meagher, Troy

-This course will serve as an introduction to descriptive and theoretical approaches to the study f psychopathology.
+This course will serve as an introduction to descriptive and theoretical approaches to the study of psychopathology.
 In addition to the study of disease-related processes, special emphasis will be placed upon developing an understanding of those biological, psychological and social conditions that are essential for healthy psychosocial functioning across the life span.
 Prerequisite: PSY 100 or permission.
 Offered every Spring.
 Same as SPM 308.
 Penn

 309. Social Psychology.